Charles Simmons (politician): Member of parliament for Birmingham West

 Simmons was nominated as Labour candidate for Birmingham West at the 1945 general election, in opposition to the sitting Conservative MP Walter Higgs.
 There was a landslide to Labour, and he won the seat comfortably.
 He was a member of the Labour Government 1945-1951 as a Lord of the Treasury from 30 March 1946 to 1 February 1949, after which he served as Parliamentary Secretary to the Minister for Pensions.

 Member of parliament for Brierley Hill

 Following boundary changes, Simmons became MP for the new Black Country constituency of Brierley Hill from the 1950 general election.
 He held the seat at the 1955 election, but was unexpectedly defeated by his Conservative opponent at the 1959 general election.
 Simmons was a strong advocate of the Temperance movement, and campaigned for fourteen-year-old children to be banned from the bars of clubs.
 His defeat in 1959 was believed to have been partly attributable to the opposition of brewery interests.

-He wrote his autobiography Soapbox Evangelist in 1971.
+He published his autobiography Soap-Box Evangelist in 1972.
 He died in 1975 aged 82, survived by his four sons and second wife.